-A selection of videos reflecting a broad range of styles and techniques.
+A selection of videos and flipbooks reflecting a broad range of styles and techniques.
 These give a glimpse of the creative process and are designed as much for the art appreciator as the practitioner.
 It may be that you will not find all the end results appealing, but we trust that you will enjoy these rare glimpses of artists in action which can give you a fresh appreciation of their skill and dedication and possibly set you off on your own new journey of discovery.
-See videos by these artists and makers (items in red available now):
+Items in red available now.

 - Katharine Coleman – glass engraving using the copper wheel engraving technique.
 (3 min)